 - Every league member (performer) must be 21 years of age or older and must have read and agreed to the District Karaoke rules and waiver of liability.

-- Each performer must wear his or her team District Karaoke t-shirt while performing, but may wear costumes so long as the team t-shirt is still visible.
-If a performer fails to wear his or her District Karaoke t-shirt, the player will receive a score of zero (0) for his or her performance.
-T-shirts may be modified, but the shirt must remain wearable, and worn above the waist, for the duration of the season.
+- Each performer must wear his or her team District Karaoke t-shirt while performing, but may wear costumes so long as the team t-shirt remains visible.
+If a performer fails to wear his or her District Karaoke t-shirt, the performer will lose their matchup by default.
+T-shirts may be modified, but the t-shirt must remain wearable, and worn above the waist during performances, for the duration of the season.

 - All District Karaoke league members must abide by all laws regarding alcohol consumption.
 Further, all rules of the host establishment shall be strictly enforced.
 Rowdy, disrespectful, violent or otherwise problematic league members may be subject to disciplinary actions, including, but not limited to disqualification, suspension or expulsion from league activities.

-- Prohibited behaviors (also known as Cori Rules) shall include: hanging/climbing on or around stages, throwing items that may break something, throwing glitter or similar hard-to-clean material, using liquids in such a way to create an unsafe environment for the singers or the audience.
+- Prohibited behaviors (also known as Cori Rules) shall include: hanging/climbing on or around stages, throwing items that may break something, throwing glitter or other hard-to-clean material, using liquids in such a way to create an unsafe environment for the singers or the audience, or the use of aerosols, such as whipped cream or silly string.

 - Each division shall be composed of six (6) teams of no more than eight (8) performers, unless otherwise permitted by District Karaoke.